ajb413/chat-engine-webrtc/README.md

 - I, User B, would like to end our call User A
 - I, User A, would like to end our call User B
 - Text instant messaging like in Slack, Google Hangouts, Skype, Facebook Messenger, etc.

+### Is this repository's plugin officially part of ChatEngine?
+No. It is an open source project that is community supported.
+If you want to report a bug, do so on the [GitHub Issues page](https://github.com/ajb413/chat-engine-webrtc/issues).

 ### Can I make a group call with more than 2 participants?
 Group calling is possible to develop with WebRTC and ChatEngine, however, the current ChatEngine WebRTC plugin can connect only 2 users in a private call.
 The community may develop this feature in the future but there are no plans for development to date.